timxitx/monthly-payslip/README.md

 - The number of working days each month is the same, and there is no any sick leave or annual leave.
 - The start date is a range of current month like the example shows.
 - In csv file, you should only put numbers in super column.
 The salary and super can be "double" type.
+- In inputFile.csv, the first row is heaadings, the read function starts from the second row.
+Left aligned as well.(The sample inputFile.csv is located in src folder)

 To run it: